Moshiri-Lab/ViReport-Inputs/Ebola/README.md

 - Select FASTA as the format
 - Click create file

-Sample Times can be downloaded as follows:
+Sample times can be downloaded as follows:
 - Click "Send to"
 - Select complete record
 - Select file as the destination